Description

 ATI’s Q-Blast option provides the ideal answer for automatic Dissolved Oxygen sensor cleaning.
 Employing a unique air-blast cleaning method, sensors can be cleaned as often as necessary without operator attention.
 Pulses of pressurized air delivered through a nozzle at the tip of the sensor remove accumulated solids from critical sensing surfaces, resulting in accurate and reliable measurements.

 The Q-Blast Auto Clean assembly is housed in a NEMA 4X enclosure suitable for indoor or outdoor use.
 The system includes an integral compressor and air pulse control components, with a power supply for the entire air supply system incorporated into the design.
-A simple connection to the Q46D monitor provides the sequence in for the system and also the operator to select cleaning frequencies as often as once every house to as little as once every 999 hours.
+A simple connection to the Q46D Dissolved Oxygen Monitor provides the sequence in for the system and also the operator to select cleaning frequencies as often as once every house to as little as once every 999 hours.
 To insure performance in extreme cold condition, a thermostatically controlled heater in the assembly, allowing operator down to -40°C.

 The optical DO sensor operates on a light based principle called fluorescence which is a type of luminescence.
 Certain chemical compounds will absorb one type of light energy and then emit a different type of light energy.
 This light emission is called luminescence.